Pooshman/Gesture-Model/README.md

 ```bash
 python training/mlp-training.py
 ```
 The script stratifies the dataset, computes class weights, and reports validation accuracy.
+It also writes `scaler_params.npz`, which captures the normalization statistics used during training—keep this file with the exported weights so inference on the FPGA or host matches your preprocessing.
 Keep accuracy above 0.90 to maintain reliable unlock sequences; adjust preprocessing or class weights if performance drops.
 Use `gesture-logger.py` to collect new samples and extend the dataset when onboarding new gestures.

 ## Quantization & Deployment Artifacts
 After training, regenerate the FPGA-ready weights: